- What is a rat show?

 You will be given labels to stick to the tank on the plastic covered area provided for this purpose.
 At the end of the day please return the tank empty of shavings or litter.
 It is not usual for the show venue to have facilities for the safe disposal of used litter so it is important that you remember to bring a bag or container in which you can transport your used litter home with you.

-You can often buy the tanks together with wire lids through the club, by emailing the Shop and Stall Coordinator, or they are available with a plastic lid from branches of Wilkinsons and other stores.
+You can often buy the tanks together with wire lids through the club, by emailing the Shop and Stall Coordinator.

 Approved tanks are: